 So you’re chasing your dream and moving to Devon.
 And, you’ve seen how super cheap property is in Plymouth and you’ll have a bit of that, thank you very much.
 But if you’re not that familiar with the Ocean City (as no-one except journalists call it), you need to know where the best areas to live are, right?

-Picking a place to live in Plymouth can be tricky as you can be trading off between having inconsiderate student neighbours or sketchy townies hanging about, vs some really nice areas with genuinely nice neighbours.
-Ok, that’s vague as fuck, so where do you need to pick to get the best out of living in Plymouth?
+Picking a place to live in Plymouth can be tricky as you can be trading off between living centrally and being in the heart of student land, or trying to make sense of which suburb is actually nice to live in.
+Ok, pretty vague, so where do you need to pick to get the best out of living in Plymouth?

 Straight in at the top is safely middle class Peverell, usually one of the top choices for people moving in Plymouth.
 The good bits?
 You’ve got Central Park right in your back yard for walking and jogging, nice big houses with decent sized back gardens and the shops of Peverell High Street and Mutley for all the convenience.